Skip to main content

 Guarani, Maxakali, Huni Kuin, Baniwa and Tukano-Desana-Tuyuka.

-We provide a monthly grant of 10,000 BRL to each Living Schools and coordinate joint activities.
+We make a monthly transfer of 10,000 BRL to each Living School and carry out joint activities on an ongoing basis.

 If you would like to be a part of this movement, we invite you to make a financial contribution via the button below.